 - Communicate with plant or corporate leadership, customers, or suppliers — 41 percent of plants

 - Start up machines/production line — 43 percent of plants

 - Train other frontline employees — 44 percent of plants

 Performance Solutions’ improvement regimen is designed to help process plants remove all wastes or losses that prevent a plant from achieving perfection — via zero-loss thinking.
 That same perspective applies to the human resources.
 One of the eight waste categories identified by lean manufacturing is unutilized or underutilized talent — in this case, the skills of frontline associates.

 These employees often know more about their work, machines, and processes than anyone else in the plant (including management).
-They also understand how daily actions impact performance (safety, quality, speed, costs, etc.).
+They also understand how daily actions impact performance (safety, manufacturing quality, speed, costs, etc.).
 Yet too often managers mistakenly assume that frontline workers are disinterested or incapable.

 Nothing could be further from the truth.

 That’s why Performance Solutions Practitioners work to change management perceptions and guide plant leaders in engaging, educating, and empowering frontline associates.
 They work to create a culture of trust and respect among managers and frontline associates, which leads to expanded roles for production employees as they find and fix problems, improving processes without management involvement.